giantswarm/dns-operator-azure/README.md

 * `NS`: `<clustername>` in DNS zone `<baseDomain>`
 * `A`: `api` in DNS zone `<clustername>` in `AzureCluster` resource group.
 This record points to the kubernetes API IP of a `cluster`
+* `A`: `bastion` in DNS zone `<clustername>` in `AzureCluster` resource group.
+This record points the the bastion host IP (managed via a `machineDeployment`) of a `cluster`

-> the TTL is set to 1h.
+> the TTL is set to 5m for the A records and 1h for the NS record.
 This might change in the future or will became configurable.

 ## reconciliation loop